gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 ---
 layout: post
-title: Epictetus — The Slave Who Was Free
+title: "Epictetus: The Slave Who Was Free"
 date: 2025-04-11
 description: On the man who owned nothing, controlled everything, and taught Marcus Aurelius how to be emperor.
 tags: skepsis, metaxy, fragmenta, philosophy, EN,